Editing

 Most editors feature the following buttons:

-- Redo: Redo an edit that was undone previously.
+- REDO: Redoes an edit that was previously undone.

-- Delete: Deletes the selected part.
+- DELETE: Deletes the selected part.

-- Copy: Copies the selected part to the clipboard.
+- COPY: Copies the selected part to the clipboard.

-- Sel All: Selects all.
+- SEL ALL: Selects all.

-In addition the "More" buttons offers:
+In addition, the MORE button offers:

 All editors have a popup menu with these options: